Carreau/phd-dissertation/parts/part3.rst

 for cell motility and the mechanical properties, it is also an essential component in cell division and the positioning of the spindle.
-Other actin structures, that spawn from the nucleus to the cell membrane are responsible for cells organelles positioning like in plants where nucleus is moved away from light :cite:`Iwabuchi2010`, or push the nucleus away during nurses cell maturation :cite:`Huelsmann2013`.
-The mechanical link from the outside of the cell to the nucleus using actin bundle has already been show in :cite:`Jaalouk2009`.
-We show here that these actin structure should not be the only one take into account to explain organelles positioning.
+Other actin structures, that spawn from the nucleus to the cell membrane are responsible for cells organelles positioning like in plants where the nucleus is to ward the anticlinal wall of the cell :cite:`Iwabuchi2010`, or during nurses cell maturation where the nucleus pushed away from the dumping canal:cite:`Huelsmann2013`.
+The mechanical link from the outside of the cells to the nucleus using actin bundles has already been show previously :cite:`Jaalouk2009`.
+We show here that these actin structure should not be the only one taken into account to explain organelles positioning.

-Our experiments show that from biomimetically reconstituted actin cortex formed on beads emanates a sparse and soft actin cloud capable of staining forces of tens of pico newtons, enough to hold organelles in place.
-Using polymer physics description we are able to model the behavior of such an actin cloud and measure many of its mechanical properties.
-This soft actin cloud provide a actin scaffold capable of deforming non-plastically.
+Our experiments shows the existence of a sparse and stiff actin cloud emanating from a biomimetically reconstituted actin cortex.
+This actin cloud is capable of staining forces of tens of pico newtons, enough to hold organelles in place.
+Using polymer physics we are able to model the behavior of such an actin cloud and measure many of its mechanical properties.
+It provides an actin scaffold capable of deforming non-plastically.
 At time scale of few seconds if behaves mostly elastically with an elastic modulus of a few Pascal.
-The Poisson ratio of the actin cloud varies from 0.05 to 0.1 hinting for a sparse structure of loosely entangle filaments forming a meshwork with a typical mes size of 300 to 400 nm.
+The Poisson ratio of the actin cloud varies from 0.05 to 0.2 hinting for a sparse structure of loosely entangle filaments forming a meshwork with a typical mes size of 300 to 400 nm.

-The filament at the origin of this loosely entangled network would emanate from the dense actin cortex that can be seen and simulated on actin-beads :cite:`Kawska2012` and the evolution of parameters of this actin cloud are coherent with the preceding studies on biomimetically reconstituted actin cortices.
+The filaments at the origin of this loosely entangled network would emanate from the dense actin cortex that can be seen and simulated on actin-beads :cite:`Kawska2012` and the evolution of parameters of this actin cloud are coherent with the preceding studies on biomimetically reconstituted actin cortices.
 Recently the role of actin network with similar properties as the actin cloud have been described in cells such as `Xenopus` Oocyte :cite:`Feric2013`.
-Poisson ratio of different actin network in have been measured in bulk to be higher :cite:`Gardel2003` that what found here, but cannot explain the low or even negative Poisson ratio that can be found in pluripotent cells :cite:`Pagliara2014`.
+Poisson ratios of actin networks have been measured in bulk to be higher :cite:`Gardel2003` but are not inconsistent with our measurement at lower actin concentration.

+.. that what found here, but
+.. cannot explain the low or even negative Poisson ratio that can be found in
+.. pluripotent cells :cite:`Pagliara2014`.

-The actin cloud provide a novel structure that should be studied further to understand the positioning of organelles in cells and which role this sparse actin structure plays in the formation of other actin network inside cells.
+The actin cloud provides a novel structure that should be studied further to understand the positioning of organelles in cells and to study which role this sparse actin structure plays in the formation of other actin networks inside cells.

 In particular microrheology experiments could be performed on the growing actin cloud in order to further  characterize frequency dependence of the mechanical